United Nations Habitat

 APA at the Strategic Planning Session

 The World Urban Campaign and a variety of other non-governmental stakeholders met for an in-depth working session aimed at the following goals:

 - Habitat III will be guided by the principles found in The City We Need.

 - That each partner organization draft detailed positions on how to achieve The City We Need objectives.

 - That each organization drafts a roadmap of activities and input leading up to Habitat III.

 APA's proposal to have an Urban Lab at the meeting was accepted so our visibility in the program is enhanced.
 The program identifies the Historic Urban Landscape approach as an important planning process that integrates new development in local context.
 In addition, it provides a focus on the role of planning in addressing the issues we face in 21st century urbanization.

 APA participated in UNESCO's drafting process of the HUL and several National Planning Conference Sessions have featured the process and case studies.
-The most recent blog on the use of this methodology is called "Historic Rural Villages in Yunnan."

 Read the final text of "Recommendation on the Historic Urban Landscape," adopted in 2011.

 View the program for the strategic planning session, Urban Thinkers Campus: The City We Need.